suru003/SER515-Team35-SoccerSite/README.md

 ```
 **App uses Angular 11**
-- create new temp project elsewhere to generate node_module files and copy them to parent folder
+You have to add node_modules dependency to the project, you can get that folder by:
-ng new temp
+ng new temp_project

 -To generate a service
 ng g s services\coach --skipTests=true